AFLplusplus/AFLplusplus/README.md

 Known issues:

  * you can not skip instrumentation of main/start/init via whitelisting.
- * the instrumentation can seem to take forever, the larger the library the longer it takes
+ * the instrumentation can seem to take forever, the larger the library the longer the wait

 Please test and give feedback!